Limerick City Council

 The museum was founded in 1906 and was opened to the public in 1916.
 Its original location was in the City Library, which was then in the Carnegie Building in Pery Square and the librarian of the day was its curator.
 The museum was closed to the public between 1974 and 1979, when it reopened in new premises in St. John’s Square, where it remained for 20 years.
 From 2000-2012 the museum was located in Castle lane, nr.
 King John's Castle.
 In September 2012 it moved to Istabraq Hall in City Hall on a temporary basis.

 The Museum's collection illustrates the history of Limerick and its people.
 Its displays include archaeological artefacts, Limerick silver, Limerick lace, examples of local printing, cases on the struggle for independence and much more.
-The Museum's catalogue is available online; at http://museum.limerick.ie/ and go to catalogue browse or search options.
+The Museum's catalogue is available online; at http://museum.limerick.ie/ and go to catalogue browse.

 The Museum is owned and run by Limerick City Council and in 2000 it was renamed The Jim Kemmy Municipal Museum in honour of the local politician, former mayor and T.D.
-Larry Walsh, curator since 1977, has recently retired.
+The acting curator is Brian Hodkinson.

 You may leave comments using the "help us help you" in the right hand side bar.